Ghana court to rule on Eni's oilfield combination dispute

 Sankofa, which has been producing oil since 2017, is part of Eni’s Offshore Cape Three Points project off the Atlantic Coast.
 Eni says the project has reserves of about 500 million barrels of oil and 40 billion cubic meters of unassociated gas.

-Springfield says Afina, discovered in 2019, holds 1.5 billion barrels of oil and about 19.8 billion cubic meters of gas.
+Springfield says Afina, discovered in 2019, holds 640 million barrels of oil and no gas, while the whole block has 1.5 billion barrels in total, which includes other discoveries.

 Oilfields that straddle each other are required to combine in order to reduce production costs.
 It is for that reason that Tullow and Kosmos partnered up to develop Ghana’s flagship Jubilee field, which began production in 2010.